UMAprotocol/UMIPs/UMIPs/umip-61.md

 The DVM currently does not support the INDEXETH, ETHINDEX, INDEXUSD, USDINDEX, DPIETH, ETHDPI, DPIUSD and USDDPI price indices.

 Supporting the DPIUSD and INDEXUSD price identifier would enable the creation of a DPI/INDEX backed stablecoin, built using one of the perpetual stablecoin frameworks being developed on UMA.
 DPI/INDEX token holders can utilize this as a hedging tool, and could go long or use it for other financial purposes.
-There is also potential for the Index Cooperation to use INDEX reserves to build KPI Options within the UMA protocol.
+There is also potential for the Index Cooperative to use INDEX reserves to build KPI Options within the UMA protocol.

 A user would lock DPI/INDEX in order to mint a new overcollateralized dollar-pegged token.
 This price feed would be used to determine the liquidation price of the collateral.
 If the Perpetual token has a funding rate, the price feed would also be used to determine it and would dictate whether there is a premium on repayment to return the INDEX/DPI collateral.